KimiGets0FPS/KimiGets0FPS/README.md

 ## About me

-Hi!
-Whoever you are, you are one of the few people who actually stumble upon my GitHub page.

-Anyway, my name is Kimi, and I currently live in the U.S. and I've been coding for the past 2 years due to covid
+My name is Zhewei, more well known as Kimi, and I currently live in the U.S. and I've been coding for the past 2 years due to covid

 ## Overall Coding experience

-I enjoy coding, but I don't just don't like training consistently on it.
-I like to keep it as a hobby and come to it whenever I feel like it.
-I'm not the type of guy who would give an exact answer, but coding is pretty fun and if you have an interest, go for it because you can learn a lot :)
+I enjoy coding, and I like to keep it as a hobby and come to it whenever I feel like it.
+Coding is pretty fun and if you have an interest, go for it because you can learn a lot :)

+Coding <333

 ## Python Experience